jcms2665/ACP/README.md

 >##### English

->>In this step, the aim is to run a principal component analysis, the main feature of this function is select easily the variables.
+>>In this step, the aim is to run a principal component analysis, the main feature of this function is to select easily the variables.
 The next step one would try to interact with complex survey data.